-December is upon us.
-Cookie season is here.
+December is almost upon us.
+Pies are baking, pumpkin roll is filled and cookie season is pretty much here.
 I have already had emergency calls about gf flour choices and substitutions in creating something gf when the baker is not gf and is more than a little confused.
 So I am reposting this flour treatise from before Thanksgiving, in the hopes that folks will read it and use this information to have the beset possible results.
 GF baking is more technical than wheat flour based recipes.
 Substituting is more tricky especially flour subbing.
 So before you make those gf cookies for a family member read up on the differences so you use the right flour.

 So, I am writing this post for a friend who wants to cook gf dishes for someone in her family for the holidays.
 I want to go over the flour issue particularly for someone new to cooking gf meals.
 It is slightly tricky so I am going to try to make it clear for everyone: here goes.